AlexGustafsson/homebridge-wol/README.md

 To install the plugin, head over to the machine with Homebridge set up and run the following commands:
 ```
 # Download the module
-npm install -g homebridge-wol
+npm install -g homebridge-wol-esxi-support
 ```

 __If you've previously used a version lower than `3.0.0` be sure to change the accessory name to `NetworkDevice` (previously `Computer`).
 See 'Configuration' below.__

-_Note: homebridge-wol requires extra permissions due to the use of pinging and magic packages.
+_Note: homebridge-wol-esxi-support requires extra permissions due to the use of pinging and magic packages.
 Start homebridge with sudo: `sudo homebridge` or change capabilities accordingly (`setcap cap_net_raw=pe /path/to/bin/node`).
 Systemd users can add the following lines to the `[Service]` section of homebridge's unit file (or create a drop-in if unit is packaged by your distro) to achieve this in a more secure way:_
 ```
 CapabilityBoundingSet=CAP_NET_RAW
 AmbientCapabilities=CAP_NET_RAW